-- Identifiers such as table and column names must be valid UTF-8 sequences and no longer than 256 bytes. - Secondary indexes are not supported. - Multi-row transactions are not supported. - Relational features, such as foreign keys, are not supported. - Identifiers such as column and table names are restricted to be valid UTF-8 strings.
+- Secondary indexes are not supported. - Multi-row transactions are not supported. - Relational features, such as foreign keys, are not supported. - · Identifiers such as column and table names are restricted to be valid UTF-8 strings.
 Additionally, a maximum length of 256 characters is enforced.

-If you are using Apache Impala (incubating) to query Kudu tables, refer the section on Impala Integration Limitations on page 38 as well.
+If you are using Apache Impala to query Kudu tables, refer the section on Impala Integration Limitations on page 43 as well.